The Indiana Company, Grand Ohio Company, and Vandalia

 It will appear reasonable to all, that if a Peace is granted to them, they ought to make all the Restitution and Satisfaction in their Power: But the Goods are consum'd, and they have no Money.
 And yet, if they are allow'd to enjoy the whole Benefit of their Villany, without suffering any Inconvenience, they will more readily repeat it the first Opportunity.
 It is therefore my Opinion, that they should always on such Occasions be obliged to give up some Part of their Territory most convenient for our Settlement, which might be apply'd to the Indemnification of the Merchants.

-Though the Haudenosaunee chiefs were willing to offer land to Johnson and clear the complaints of the suffering traders, the Proclamation of 1763 was still a barrier.
-If the boundary had remained the Eastern Continental Divide, there would be no value for the Indiana Company in obtaining rights to lands in the Ohio River valley.
+The Proclamation of 1763 was still a barrier.
+If the boundary remained the Eastern Continental Divide, there would be no value for the Indiana Company in obtaining rights to lands in the Ohio River valley west of the Proclamation LIne.
+To get the Haudenosaunee and Cherokee to agree to move the line and allow additional settlement of the western lands, land speculators (including the Indiana Company) had to get British officials to provide expensive presents.

-That problem was addressed by getting officials in London to agree to move the proclamation line as part of a deal.
+The problem was addressed by pressuring officials in London to agree to move the proclamation line, and to get the Haudenosaunee to agree to specific land grants as part of a deal.
 As Superintendent for Indian Affairs for the Northern Department, William Johnson led the British side of the negotiations in October-November 1768 to purchase land and allow gradual settlement which the Haudenosaunee would accept.

 Unlike Virginia, Pennsylvania did not have western land claims extending to the Mississippi River.
-Unlike colonial officials in Williamsburg, colonial officials in Philadelphia had few options for rewarding influential land speculators.
-However, royal officials had unlimited authority to negotiate deals which would compensate the investors/suffering traders, independent of the boundaries defined in the 1609 charter of Virginia or the 1682 charter of Pennsylvania.
+Unlike colonial officials in Williamsburg, colonial officials in Philadelphia had few options for rewarding influential men with western land.
+Pennsylvanial officials had little to offer to the Philadelphia merchants seeking compensation for the suffering traders.
+In contrast, royal officials had unlimited authority to negotiate deals for western lands which would compensate the investors/suffering traders.
+The boundaries defined in the 1612 charter of Virginia or the 1682 charter of Pennsylvania were not constraints; the line of authorized settlement to be moved was defined by the Proclamation of 1763.

 ...southerly side of the mouth of Little Kenhawa Creek, where it empties into the river Ohio, and running from thence south east to the Laurel Hill, thence along the Laurel Hill until it strikes the river Monogehela... to the Southern boundary line of...
 Pennsylvania, thence westerly... to the river Ohio, thence down the said river... to the place of beginning.

-In the 1768 Treaty of Fort Stanwix, the British acquired title to lands south of the Ohio River extending to the mouth of the Tennessee River.
-The Haudenosaunee negotiated terms for the Shawnee, Delaware, Mingoes and others who occupied the Ohio Country.
+In the 1768 Treaty of Fort Stanwix, the British acquired title to lands south of the Ohio River extending to the mouth of the Tennessee River from the Haudenosaunee.
+They negotiated terms for the Shawnee, Delaware, Mingoes and others who occupied the Ohio Country.
 The Haudenosaunee claimed they were the landowners due to previous conquest of the other tribes, and had exclusive rights to speak for all the Native Americans at the treaty negotiations.

 Johnson had been authorized in his treaty negotiations to move the proclamation line, the barrier to colonial settlement, westward to the mouth of the Kanawha River.
 That expansion would have added about 150 miles of lands stretching to the west.